Smart Export Guarantee (SEG) - get paid to export your renewable energy

 Frequently Asked Questions

-How to take my export meter readings
+How to take your export meter readings from a smart meter

 Landis+Gyr (SMETS1)